 Northwind Traders has a variety of bank accounts it uses for different purposes.
 Rather than leave them all lumped together under the built-in control account, Cash at bank, it decides to break them apart for better management visibility.
 So the company renames that account as Cash deposits.
 It creates two new custom control accounts, Payroll accounts and Term deposits.
 Northwind leaves its various demand deposit accounts in the original, renamed control account.
 It assigns the accounts at local branch banks used to pay employees in various cities to Payroll accounts.
 And it assigns its longer term certificates of deposit to Term deposits.
 Now the balance sheet clearly distinguishes between highly liquid funds, money available for the weekly payroll, and cash reserves that are not readily accessible.

-To create custom control account, go toSettings Chart of Accounts and click New Account:
+To create custom control account, go toSettings Control Accounts:

 Namethe account as you want it to appear on your balance sheet.

-Groupthe custom control account will be in: Assets, Liabilities, or Equity.
+Groupthe custom control account will be in: Assets, Liabilities, or Equity, or any subgroup of one of these.

 Click Create to add the custom control account to your chart of accounts.

 Brilliant Industries has defined a number of fixed assets.
-It has not defined any tax codes.
-Nor has it set a start date.
 By default, the purchase costs of all fixed assets are shown on the balance sheet under the Fixed assets account (a built-in control account).
 The company wants to split fixed assets into categories and have each category show separately as:

-To do this, the company creates a custom control account made up of fixed assets:
+To do this, the company creates a custom control account for fixed assets.
+It assigns this custom control account to a subgroup under Assets named Plant, equipment, and property:

 Once you have created a custom control account made up of a specific subaccount type, you will be able to select control accounts for all subaccounts of the same type when creating new ones or by editing existing ones.